Verifiable Rebalancing at Scale: Trustless Order Generation Without Onchain CostRead the post

 What is ERC-8004?

 ERC-8004 is an Ethereum standard proposal for onchain agent identity, reputation tracking, and discoverability.
-It is designed to let agents prove who they are, what they have done, and who authorized them, across tools and organizations, without relying on a single centralized gatekeeper.
+It lets agents prove who they are, what they have done, and who authorized them, across tools and organizations, without relying on a single centralized gatekeeper.

 Why are AI agent skills a security risk?

 Skills are executable modules that extend agent behavior.
-When sourced from community marketplaces with limited vetting, they resemble a software supply chain: malicious or over-privileged code can exfiltrate secrets, persist on user systems, or trigger unauthorized transactions.
+When sourced from community marketplaces with limited vetting, they function like a software supply chain: malicious or over-privileged code can exfiltrate secrets, persist on a user's system, or trigger unauthorized transactions.

-How does Orion safely use AI in finance?
+How does Orion constrain AI in a vault context?

-Orion treats AI as an allocation engine, not an execution authority.
-Strategists interact through a predetermined schema that expresses portfolio intent; assets are whitelisted, execution paths are fixed, and no arbitrary code runs with vault privileges.
+Orion treats AI as an allocation engine rather than an execution authority.
+Strategists interact through a predetermined schema that expresses portfolio intent; assets are whitelisted, execution paths are fixed in advance, and no arbitrary code runs with vault privileges.

 Can security tooling itself become part of the attack surface?

 Yes.
-Security-focused skills from projects such as Trail of Bits live in the same marketplace ecosystem they are meant to secure.
-Misconfiguration, compromised modules, or excessive privileges can turn defensive tooling into an entry point.
+Security-focused skills, including those from projects such as Trail of Bits, live in the same marketplace ecosystem they are meant to secure.
+Misconfiguration, a compromised module, or excessive granted privileges can turn defensive tooling into an entry point.

-Agent platforms often integrate with credentials, APIs, and infrastructure outside the chain.
-Incidents such as exposed keys in third-party AI infrastructure show that offchain security failures can compromise onchain workflows even when smart contracts are sound.
+Agent platforms often integrate with credentials, APIs, and infrastructure outside any blockchain.
+Incidents such as exposed keys in third-party AI infrastructure show that offchain security failures can compromise onchain workflows even when the smart contracts involved are themselves sound.

-Identity and reputation standards help, but they do not replace execution guardrails.
-A complete model combines verifiable agent credentials with constrained, schema-driven interaction with financial infrastructure.
+No. Identity and reputation standards help establish who an agent is and what it has done, but they do not replace execution guardrails.
+A more complete model combines verifiable agent credentials with constrained, schema-driven interaction with financial infrastructure.